Bobby Hart (American football): Buffalo Bills (third stint)

-On November 19, 2021, Hart was signed by the Buffalo Bills off the Titans practice squad after injuries to linemen Jon Feliciano and Spencer Brown.
+On November 19, 2021, Hart was signed by the Bills off the Titans practice squad after injuries to linemen Jon Feliciano and Spencer Brown.
 Hart spent time back on the Bills practice squad after being waived again on December 7 and was briefly placed on the reserve/COVID-19 list before being activated again in week 16.
 He was promoted to the active roster on December 27.

 On April 11, 2022, Hart signed a one-year contract with the Bills.
-On September 20, 2022, Hart was suspended one game for throwing a punch after a game against the Tennessee Titans ended.
+On September 20, 2022, Hart was suspended one game for throwing a punch after a game against the Titans ended.
 Throughout the 2022 season, Hart saw more playing time as an extra run blocker on certain plays.

-Controversies
+Detroit Lions

+On August 7, 2023, Hart signed with the Detroit Lions.
+On August 27, 2023, Hart was released.

+Washington Commanders

+Hart signed with the Washington Commanders' practice squad on October 29, 2024.
+He was signed to a futures contract by the Commanders on February 4, 2025.
+Hart was released by Washington during final roster cuts on August 27.

+Los Angeles Chargers

+On October 1, 2025, Hart signed with the Los Angeles Chargers' practice squad.
+He was promoted to the active roster on October 11.

+Personal life

-Hart earned the ire of Bengals fans for several controversial posts on Instagram and Twitter during the 2020 offseason.
-Some of the posts covered topics such as COVID-19, support for DeSean Jackson after he received backlash for some posts seen as antisemitic, and an image that read "STOP PROMOTING HOMOSEXUALITY TO OUR CHILDREN!", which was later deleted.
+Hart made several posts on Instagram and Twitter in 2020 that received criticism.
+Some covered topics such as COVID-19, support for DeSean Jackson after he received backlash for some posts seen as antisemitic, and an image that read "Stop Promoting Homosexuality to Our Children!", which was later deleted.
 Hart later explained his posts, claiming that "I don't mean to offend nobody.
 I don't discriminate against anybody.
 I know that everyone thinks differently and I know that I have a platform that sometimes people can see things and take it a certain way and I'm definitely aware of that.
 As you mature and grow, I talked to the players, coaches and things like that."